-The official date of establishing the Faculty of Medicine of Vilnius University (founded in 1579 on the basis of the Jesuit College founded in 1570) is 24 November 1781, when the rector of the Senior School of the Grand Duchy of Lithuania (the official name of the University at that time) M. Poczobutt, in his opening speech at the beginning of the academic year, announced the establishment of a medicine division.
-The decision was made after the abolition of the Jesuit Order in 1773.
-The University went under the jurisdiction of the Educational Commission and partly turned the secular way.
-At that time, medical and natural sciences progressed significantly.
+The official foundation date of the Faculty of Medicine of Vilnius University (founded in 1579 on the basis of the Jesuit College founded in 1570) is the 24 of November, 1781, when the rector of the Grand Duchy of Lithuania High School (the official name of the University at that time) Marcin Poczobutt announced the establishment of the medicine department in his opening speech at the beginning of the academic year.

-In midsummer 1944 Nazis retreated, and for the second time the country was occupied by the Red Army; the second Soviet occupation began, followed by the physical, spiritual and cultural genocide of the Lithuanian nation.
-Everything had to be started anew.
-On 13 November 1944, the People’s Commissars Council of the Lithuanian SSR issued the order “On the renewal of higher school activities in the Lithuanian SSR” according to which Vilnius University had the Faculty of Medicine among others, with all divisions.
-The Faculty of Medicine gradually became a typical Soviet school with mandatory political and ideological subjects and Russian language groups; curricula and schooling plans were imposed from Moscow, and textbooks were based on the Soviet ideology.
+The Faculty of Medicine gradually became a typical Soviet school with mandatory political and ideological subjects and Russian language groups; curricula and teaching plans were imposed from Moscow and textbooks were based on the Soviet ideology.
 This nightmare lasted until Joseph Stalin’s death.
 Then, some opportunities for reform and progress opened up, in particular in the late fifties and sixties.

-In 1959, the Faculty of Medicine was complemented with an evening department of paediatrics; in 1964 it became a full-time department and from 1962 began the training of hygiene doctors.
-The same year, the faculty began the retraining of doctors; in 1977, the doctors’ retraining faculty was separated from the Faculty of Medicine, and the internship was established in 1971.
+In 1959, the Faculty of Medicine was complemented with an evening department of pediatrics; in 1964 it became a full-time department and from 1962 began the education of hygiene doctors.
+In 1971, the internship was established.

 After the restoration of Lithuania’s independence on 11 March 1990, the formerly imposed forms of training and education were gradually updated.
 The substantial changes in the faculty were based on independent Lithuania’s pre-war traditions and the experience of modern Western European countries, in particular Scandinavia and the U.S. Clinics were established to unite the treatment activities and studies.
 Of course, the structure of the Faculty of Medicine is changing in order to meet the new challenges, needs and tasks.
 In 1990, the residency was established.
 In 1990, the faculties of Medicine and Doctor Retraining were merged again.
 A significant break took place in the first half of 2002 with a radical structural reform of units, enabling an efficient utilisation of the creative potential and maintaining the competitive spirit.